tonytins/cu/src/species/synths.md

 #### Volts

-Synths use [watch batteries](https://en.wikipedia.org/wiki/Button_cell) as a form currency because of their usage in powering a computer's real-time clocks lasts for decades.
-The value is represents as Volts, with the maximum volt serving as the total value of that battery.
-Volts are the equivalent of coins and sometimes used to buy cheap consumer goods.
+Synths use [watch batteries](https://en.wikipedia.org/wiki/Button_cell) as a form currency because of their usage in powering a computer's real-time clocks lasts for decades makes them very valuable.
+The value of each Volt is represents is based on the battery's total maximum volt.
+Volts are the equivalent of coins and are commonly used to buy consumer goods or services.
 ## Anatomy

 ### Format